awsdocs/amazon-ec2-user-guide/doc_source/monitoring_automated_manual.md

   + Hardware issues on the physical host that impact network reachability

   For more information, see [Status Checks for Your Instances](monitoring-system-instance-status-check.md)\.
 + **Instance Status Checks** \- monitor the software and network configuration of your individual instance\.
 These checks detect problems that require your involvement to repair\.
-When an instance status check fails, typically you will need to address the problem yourself \(for example by rebooting the instance or by making modifications in your operating system\)\.
+When an instance status check fails, typically you will need to address the problem yourself \(for example, by rebooting the instance or by making modifications in your operating system\)\.
 Examples of problems that may cause instance status checks to fail include:
   + Failed system status checks
   + Misconfigured networking or startup configuration
   + Exhausted memory